rmolinari/thesis_1999/1999_thesis.typ

 The case in which $C = emptyset$ was the first to be proved by the author.
 It was obtained before the method was developed to ensure the consistency of the $Delta$ functional, as that method is not needed in the special case.
-The overall construction is in any case vastly simplifed.
+The overall construction is in any case vastly simplified.

 To see why, consider what would happen in the construction if $C = emptyset$.
 In particular, we never experience a $C$-change.
 At no time would a #cycle($chi$) need to return to an earlier numbered state due to a computation being destroyed.
 So long as it is not reset, $chi$ will only ever make progress, or (at worst) stay put.
 This means that no strategy will act infinitely often.
 (Otherwise, by Lemmas~#thmref(<lemma3.18>) and~#thmref(<lemma3.19>),
- some cycle would act infinitely without being reset infinitly often).
+ some cycle would act infinitely without being reset infinitely often).
 In other words, _each strategy causes only finitely much injury._
 Once we have a finite injury argument, we can do away with the entire apparatus of the priority tree.